matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 ![[Pasted image 20250917143411.png]]
 1. Break 128 bits into 16 bit inputs.
 2. XOR the inputs with a 16 bit round key
-3. Input the 8 bit output into an *S* box
+3. Input the 16 bit output into an *S* box which gives an output of 8 bits.
 4. Output moves into predefined *Mix* function.
-5. Results of the *Mix* function are fed into the next round.
+5. Results of the *Mix* function are output back as 16 bits and are fed into the next round.
 **Advantages**: This is all operating in **parallel**.
 This is what allowed us to double the bit size by increasing speed significantly.
 AES is able to have the same speed as DES, but with significantly higher security.
+**Disadvant**